defend-forward/DetectionLab/README.md

 # a fork of the Detection Lab
-This is a forked repository from DetectionLab.
-Some minor adjustments / downsizing are being applied for specific study.
-Objectives includes 1) lower RAM requirement: 8 GB and 2) emulate some enterprise features such as network isolation within the lab.
+This is a forked repository from the DetectionLab.
+Some minor adjustments / downsizing are being applied for specific study purposes.
+Objectives include 1) lower RAM requirement: 8 GB and 2) emulate some enterprise features such as network isolation within the lab.
+As of this writing on May 1st 2019, the target host OS is Windows only.

 ----------------------------------------
 Original descriptions start from here